-After failing to receive a response from Kingfisher Airlines on its show-cause notice, the Directorate General of Civil Aviation (DGCA) Saturday suspended the carrier's flying licence.
+After failing to receive a response from Kingfisher Airlines on its show-cause notice issued on October 5, the Directorate General of Civil Aviation (DGCA) Saturday suspended its flying licence.

-The regulator had issued the notice on October 5, and given Kingfisher until Saturday to explain why its licence should not be cancelled.
+The aviation regulator had given Kingfisher until Saturday to explain why its licence should not be cancelled.

-"The licence of Kingfisher Airlines has been suspended until further orders.
-The issue of dues between the airline and employees and various vendors is a matter between them and does not come under our regulatory purview," DGCA head Arun Mishra said.
+"The licence of Kingfisher has been suspended until further orders.
+The issue of dues between the airline and employees and various vendors is a matter between them and does not come under our regulatory purview," DGCA head Arun Mishra told The Sunday Express.

-Civil Aviation Minister Ajit Singh said the suspension was for "safety reasons", and should Kingfisher fail to satisfy DGCA that it could fly safely, "the next logical step" could be the cancellation of its licence.
+Civil Aviation Minister Ajit Singh said the licence had been suspended for "safety reasons", and should it fail to satisfy DGCA that it could fly safely, "the next logical step" could be cancellation of the licence.

-"It all depends on Kingfisher Airlines's revival plan to DGCA.
-If they fail to satisfy DGCA and DGCA thinks they can't fly safely, cancellation (of licence) is the next logical step," Singh said.
+"It all depends on Kingfisher's revival plan to DGCA," Singh said.
 "Safety can't be compromised."